 - Science.gc.ca: Government of Canada, Educational Resources include Ask a Scientist and Activity Book.
 Search by Type of Resource (Activities, General Resources, Lesson Plans) or by Educational Level (Elementary School, High School) and find Information for Teachers.
 Activity Book 7 includes experiments and activities from many different departments and agencies within the Government of Canada.
 This new version accommodates different age groups and skill levels.
 Go to site

 - Scientists in School (SIS): SIS is dedicated to helping Kindergarten to Grade 8 students become 'scientists in their school', catalyzing long-lasting interest in science, technology, math, environmental stewardship and engineering and potentially encouraging future careers in science-related fields.
 Visit the Kidz Lab and For Teachers.
 Go to site

-- Canadian Space Agency - Educational Resources: Bring space to your classroom, and encourage your students' interest in science, math and technology.
-Includes elementary and secondary level resources.
+- Canadian Space Agency.
+Government of Canada.
+Bring space to your classroom, and encourage your students' interest in science, math and technology.
 Go to site

 - Hope Builders - DVD: The documentary Hope Builders by filmmaker Fernand Dansereau is available at the National Film Board.
 This feature documentary zooms in on a Grade 6 class in Quebec where a teacher is implementing an experimental teaching method aimed at preparing children to take up environmental challenges.
 Over the course of a year, Dominique Leduc’s students will learn to identify, analyze and resolve a problem that exists in their world.
 This documentary can be used in a GOAL based activity or project on team-building, addressing environmental issues and making connections to the real world.
 Go to site